safe-global/safe-docs/pages/glossary.md

 ## Externally-Owned Account

 An externally-owned account (also known as EOA) is one of the two types of Ethereum accounts.
-It is controlled by a private key, it has no code and users can send messages by creating and signing Ethereum transactions.
+It's controlled by a private key, it has no code and users can send messages by creating and signing Ethereum transactions.

 See also:
 - [Ethereum Accounts](https://ethereum.org/en/developers/docs/accounts) on ethereum.org